November 20, 2025

 The actual questions within each section will differ across slots to prevent any potential issues with exam integrity.
 This means candidates will encounter different sets of questions for VARC, DILR, and QA in each slot.

-To account for any variations in difficulty level across slots, IIMs use a normalization process.
-This process adjusts the scores of candidates to ensure fairness and that no candidate is advantaged or disadvantaged due to the specific slot they appeared in.
+To account for any variations in difficulty level across slots, IIMs use a normalisation process.
+This process adjusts candidates' scores to ensure fairness and prevent any candidate from being advantaged or disadvantaged by the specific slot they appeared in.

 The order of the sections and the time allotted for each section remain the same across all slots.
 Candidates will have a specific time limit for each section, and they cannot switch between sections during the exam.